fanatixan/berlin-clock-23q2/NOTES.md

 Navigator: Gearóid

 - ✅ implement UAT 8.1 - end to end
 - ✅ rename the src/cli.js and test/cli.spect.js to use cliConverter

 ## Pomodoro 20

 Mob
 Driver: Attila

 - ✅ discuss how the frontend should look like
 - ✅ implement the HTML structure
 - ✅ configure express to serve status content

 ## Pomdooro 21

 Driver: Attila
 Navigator: Gearóid

+- 🚧 UAT 9.1

+## Pomdooro 22

+Driver: Attila
+Navigator: Gearóid